SAB boasts a long tradition of fostering and developing the talents of emerging choreographers.

-- In the 1980s, Peter Martins introduced annual choreographic workshops at which outside choreographers were invited to create works on students to be performed in a closed-workshop setting.
+In the 1980s, annual choreographic workshops were introduced at which outside choreographers were invited to create works on students to be performed in a closed-workshop setting.

-- In the late 1990s, Martins altered the format of the annual choreography workshops and limited the choreographer and dancer participants to SAB students only.
+In the late 1990s, the format of the annual choreography workshops was altered and limited the choreographer and dancer participants to SAB students only.

 Student Choreography Project

-In 1997, Peter Martins initiated the School's Student Choreography Project to provide students enrolled in the Intermediate and Advanced Divisions with the opportunity to explore the art of choreography by working with fellow students.
+In 1997, the School's Student Choreography Project was initiated to provide students enrolled in the Intermediate and Advanced Divisions with the opportunity to explore the art of choreography by working with fellow students.

 Each fall, students are invited to apply as choreographers.
 Selected students consult with SAB's music instructor on their music selections and select up to four dancers from SAB's Advanced Division on whom they will choreograph a short ballet.
 Student choreographers are allotted studio rehearsal time over a two week period, culminating in a series of performances in a workshop setting for faculty, staff, fellow students, parents and friends of the School.

 2017 Student Choreography Workshop